simranjitkaur11/Pro-Health/README.md

 1. Open your browser and go to: http://localhost/prohealth

-   The project should load and work locally.
+2.The project should load and work locally.